Tekken (video game)

 Plot

 When Kazuya Mishima was only five years old, his father, Heihachi Mishima, carried him to the summit of a mountain and threw him off to test his strength and determine whether he was fit to inherit the Mishima Zaibatsu.
-Although Kazuya survived the fall, he bore a large scar on his chest and later made a pact with an entity known as Devil to gain immense strength and power.
+Although Kazuya survived the fall, he bore a large scar on his chest and later made a pact with an entity known as Devil, which enabled him to not only survive the fall but gain immense strength and power but at the cost of his soul.
 Kazuya climbed back to the top, but Heihachi, still deeming him too weak to inherit the Zaibatsu, later adopted the orphan Lee Chaolan to become his rival.

 21 years later, Kazuya travels across the world competing in martial arts competitions and emerging as an undefeated champion, with the only draw against Paul Phoenix, an American fighter.
 Heihachi organizes and announces the King of Iron Fist Tournament to prove his power and worth.
 Kazuya enters the tournament, defeats many competitors, including Lee, and narrowly beats Paul after an intense battle.
 Reaching the final round, he takes on Heihachi and is ultimately victorious.
 Upon his victory, he exacts his revenge by throwing Heihachi off the same summit Kazuya was thrown from as a child, and smiles, gaining control of the Mishima Zaibatsu.